 The Southwestern College Police Department is entrusted with a tremendous responsibility to serve the campus communities with skillful, dedicated, and compassionate constitutional policing and public safety services.
-We recognize that effective law enforcement relies upon partnerships with those we serve and this is only obtained by building and fostering trust.
+We recognize that effective law enforcement relies upon partnerships with those we serve, and this is only obtained by building and fostering trust.
 We pledge to work cooperatively with those we serve to promote a safe and positive learning environment.

 College Police Officers are sworn peace officers in compliance with the California Education Code 72330 and the California Penal code 830.32(a).
 They receive the same core training as all peace officers in San Diego County and in the State of California.
 They have enforcement authority on or about the campus, which is to enforce federal and state laws as well as institutional policies.
 College Police Officers also have jurisdiction to operate on Southwestern Community College District owned or controlled property, adjacent properties and public streets, and ultimately throughout the State of California in cooperation with other government agencies and mutual aid situations.
 College Police Officers have the authority to make arrests on and around the campuses of the Southwestern Community College District and throughout the State of California.
 The College Police Department employs Campus Service Officers and Public Safety Assistants who are non-sworn members.
-Campus Service Officers and Public Safety Assistants perform security and parking functions and are tasked with reporting crimes, suspicious activity, and other public safety concerns.
+Campus Service Officers and Public Safety Assistants who are non-sworn members.
+Campus Service Officers and other public safety concerns.
 Campus Service Officers can detain suspect until police arrival but have no power of arrest.
 Campus Service Officers and Public Safety Assistants have the authority to enforce college policies.
-The Campus Service Officers and Public Safety Assistants have jurisdiction to operate on Southwestern Community College District owned or controlled property.
+The Campus Service Officers and Public Safety Assistants have the authority college District owned or controlled property.